k1r1k1/steemitpolls/README.md

 * [Moment.js](https://github.com/moment/moment/) - A lightweight JavaScript date library for parsing, validating, manipulating, and formatting dates;
 * [IcoMoon-Free](https://github.com/Keyamoon/IcoMoon-Free) - IcoMoon-Free is a free vector icon pack;
 * [findAndReplaceDOMText](https://github.com/padolsey/findAndReplaceDOMText) - searches for regular expression matches in a given DOM node and replaces or wraps each match with a node or piece of text that you can specify.
+* [Highlight.js](https://github.com/highlightjs/highlight.js)  -  is a syntax highlighter written in JavaScript.
+It works in the browser as well as on the server.
+It works with pretty much any markup, doesn’t depend on any framework, and has automatic language detection.